Course - Cloud Technologies - PROG2005

 Further on evaluation

-Several evaluated exercises form the portfolio grade, all of these require a serious attempt (equate to a passing grade individually; submitting an empty or limited solution, but overcompensating otherwise is not sufficient).
-In addition, the students need to participate in peer review, and further proactive contribution (e.g., posting/supporting other students via issue tracking).
-The portfolio mark is formed by a combination of those and comprises 60 percent of the final grade.
+Several evaluated exercises contribute toward the portfolio grade, all of these require a serious attempt (equate to at least passing grade for each submitted exercise - which corresponds to meeting the oblig for the course; submitting an empty or limited solution, but overcompensating otherwise is not sufficient).
+In addition, the students need to participate in peer review, and are encouraged to further engage proactively (e.g., posting/supporting other students via issue tracking).
+The portfolio mark is formed by a combination of those components and comprises 60 percent of the final grade.

 The written exam (40 percent) consists of a combination of multiple choice questions as well as short answer questions that draw on lecture/class-room discussion content (spoken and written content).